cookies-xor-cream/HugoTest/content/posts/poetry/wip/improvising_napkins_out_of_sanity_products_in_a_strangers_purse.md

 ---
 tags: ['New']
-title: 'Improvising Napkins Out Of Sanity Products In A Stranger's Purse'
+title: "Improvising Napkins Out Of Sanity Products In A Stranger's Purse"
 date: 2024-02-26
 ---